Wayne82/wayne82.github.io/_drafts/neural-network-notes-backpropagation.md

 Finally, I decide to write down my notes and learings as this blog.
 Along the way, I used tools like ChatGPT and Deepseek to clarify some of my doubts, further refine my understanding.
 (Side note: I found Deepseek’s responses particularly well organized and clear for technical explanations!)

 # Final Words - Reflections on Learning and Intelligence
-This learning journey has been profoundly fascinating to me—how a human brain strives to understand an artificial "brain" (a neural network inspired by biological systems) that learns from data and makes accurate predictions.
+This learning journey has been profoundly fascinating to me — how a human brain strives to understand an artificial "brain" (a neural network inspired by biological systems) that learns from data and makes accurate predictions.
 On a deeper level, it prompts me to ponder the very nature of intelligence itself.

 Two key insights have stood out so far:
 * **Neural networks are mathematically giant composite functions.**
 * **They can approximate any continuous function** — a property known as the **universal approximation theorem**.

 These observations lead me to a provocative thought: Could the universe itself be viewed as a vast, computable function?
 If so, human intelligence might resemble a neural network’s ability to approximate this function through learning.
 Yet, while learning is a shared trait across species — enabling survival through adaptation — human intelligence seems unique in its capacity for **proactive exploration of existence of its own**.
 This innate curiosity, the drive to ask **"why" and "how"**, may well be the defining spark of human **cognition**.

-**Perhaps what sets us apart isn’t just learning, but the audacity (pinned by curiosity) to seek meaning in the patterns we discover...**